emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 ## [Twiddle Your Thumbs No More](https://ember-twiddle.com/)

 [Ember Twiddle](https://ember-twiddle.com/) support for the latest (v3.2.2) release of Ember and Ember Data is here!
-With the great efforts of [@Guarav0](https://github.com/Gaurav0), [@rwjblue](https://github.com/rwjblue) and [@gokatz](https://github.com/gokatz) you can now use the latest and greatest in Ember Land in your favorite browser Ember environment.
+With the great efforts of [@Gaurav0](https://github.com/Gaurav0), [@rwjblue](https://github.com/rwjblue) and [@gokatz](https://github.com/gokatz) you can now use the latest and greatest in Ember Land in your favorite browser Ember environment.

-Some cool updates are new keyboard shortcuts for `run now` and `save` as well as a shortcut for quickly commenting JavaScript code.
+Some cool updates are **new keyboard shortcuts** for `run now` and `save` as well as a shortcut for quickly commenting JavaScript code.
 There are also some updates to the contribution guide and of course it now supports Ember 3.0 - 3.2 out of the box!

 Ember Twiddle, currently at `v0.15.0` is a great tool that allows creating simple Ember apps to showcase ideas, bugs, issues, demos and more.
 It allows using addons with the included `twiddle.json` and has a built-in generator just like Ember-CLI.
 There are even different keyboard layouts such as Vim, Emacs, Sublime and more.